-The Armenian economy is slowly recovering from a sharp GDP downturn of over 14% in 2009 due to the global economic crisis, which has eroded the purchasing power of the population and is hitting hardest those below or not far above the poverty line.
-Despite the Government’s recent gains in poverty reduction in Armenia, overall the poverty rate increased from 27.6% in 2008 to 35% in 2011.
-In this context, USAID’s social protection programs work closely with the Armenian government and civil society to deliver vital social services to vulnerable populations, build sustainable models of social services delivery, and strengthen the capacity of the Government to implement its broad social reform agenda.
+Despite the recent gains in poverty reduction in Armenia, one third of the country’s population (32%) remains in poverty (RA National Statistical Service, 2013).
+USAID’s social protection programs work closely with the Armenian government and civil society to deliver vital social services to vulnerable populations, build sustainable models of social services delivery, and strengthen the capacity of the Government to implement its broad social reform agenda.

-Livelihood Improvement through Fostered Employment (LIFE) helps bring new approaches in order to increase the opportunities for disabled people to find jobs in the local labor market.
-The project works to identify and remove legislative barriers to employment of the disabled; develops systems for reintegrating the disabled into the labor force; and supports necessary institutional reforms.
+The Livelihood Improvement through Fostered Employment (LIFE) project applies new approaches to increase employment opportunities for disabled people in the local labor market.
+The project works to identify and remove legislative and social barriers to employment of the disabled, develops systems for reintegrating the disabled into the labor force, and supports necessary institutional reforms.

-The Pension Reform Implementation Project will provide technical assistance in support of pension reform implementation and provision of integrated social services with the aim of assisting individuals, households, and communities to better manage social risks and needs.
+The Pension Reform Implementation Project (PRIP) provides technical assistance to support Armenia in pension reform implementation and provision of integrated social services to help individuals, households, and communities better manage social risks and needs.